 Measuring levels of beta-amyloid in blood, a protein that accumulates abnormally in people with Alzheimer’s, it is feasible to diagnose dementia.

 Treatment of dementia depends on the cause.
 Alzheimer’s, which is neurodegenerative dementia has no cure.
 However, symptoms can be managed with medications to some extent.
-There is still research going on to develop more effective and efficient treatment options.
+There is still research going on to develop more effective and efficient dementia treatment options.